2014 Art Year in Review – Summary of the Great Art Related Moments of 2014

 Jailed for Art Attack

-The 2012 assault on Claude Monet’s “Argentuil Basin with a Single Sailboat” was resolved in 2014.
+The 2012 assault on Claude Monet’s “Argenteuil Basin with a Single Sailboat” was resolved in 2014.
 The year saw the verdict and jailing of Andrew Shannon, the man who punched a hole in the Impressionist art.
-After an extensive restoration, the artwork is back on display in the National gallery of Ireland.
+After an extensive restoration, the artwork is back on display in the National Gallery of Ireland.